 Most people are now aware of the growing military standoff between China and the rest of the world in the Indo-Pacific and its associated dangers.
 But Burke believes that the risk of unmitigated conflict may actually be greater in the Arctic.

 This is because, unlike the Indo-Pacific or other major commercial regions, there are few nations with strong ties to the Arctic.

 Indeed, only five nations’ coastlines border the Arctic Ocean, and only three more hold territories within the Arctic Circle.
 The littoral Arctic states are Canada, Denmark, Norway, Russia, and the United States, colloquially known as the Arctic Five.
 The others are Finland, Iceland, and Sweden.

 This means that there are fewer international roadblocks to potential escalations in tensions, as fewer eyes and interests result in fewer checks and balances between the countries engaged in the region.

 Importantly, the fact that most nations with ties to the Arctic are comparatively weaker states also means that the region is ripe for exploitation through soft power initiatives, be they diplomatic, economic, or scientific.

 As it so happens, China is investing heavily in such initiatives in its attempts to break into the Arctic.
-The nation has built several research stations throughout the region, and continues to invest in major infrastructure projects in Canada and elsewhere, providing itself with potential levers of future influence.
+The nation has built several research stations throughout the region and continues to invest in major infrastructure projects in Canada and elsewhere, providing itself with potential levers of future influence.

 To this end, China appears to be everywhere in the Arctic, or at least wants to be seen as such.
-But there remains one critical flaw with this approach: China is not now, nor has never been, an Arctic state.
+But there remains one critical flaw with this approach: China is not now, nor has ever been, an Arctic state.